mohdahmad242/Transfer-Learning-Model-hosted-on-Heroku-using-React-Flask/Webapp/Flask/README.md

             x = self.l2(x)
             return x
 ```
-   * After defining the RoBERTa model we load the weight we have saved in previous blog using these line of code.
+   * After creating the RoBERTa model we load the weights we have saved in previous blog using these line of code.
 ```python
     model = ROBERTA()
     state_dict = torch.load(cwd + '\\ml_model\\final_model.pth', map_location=torch.device('cpu'))